Heterispa costipennis

 Heterispa costipennis is a species of beetle of the family Chrysomelidae.
-It is found in Argentina, Bolivia, Brazil (Bahia, Rio Grande do Sul, São Paulo), Ecuador, Panama, Paraguay and Uruguay.
+It is found in Argentina, Bolivia, Brazil (Bahia, Rio Grande do Sul, São Paulo, Pernambuco), Ecuador, Panama, Paraguay and Uruguay.

 Description

 Adults reach a length of about 5-5.5 mm.
 Adults are black, while the prothorax is yellow, with three black spots.
 The elytra are black with a humeral orange spot and apical yellow marking.

 Biology

 They have been recorded feeding on Paspalum, Panicum and Althaea species, as well as on Sida rhombifolia, Sphaeralcea bonariensis and Malvastrum coromandelianum.